How to Become a Licensed Real Estate Agent in Florida

 Some real estate schools include test prep materials with pre-licensing packages.
 Otherwise, you may have to buy exam prep materials with practice exams to ensure you are prepared for your test.

-Within 18 to 24 months of obtaining your Florida real estate license, you must complete a 45-hour post-licensing course, pass a course test, and submit your completion records to the Florida DBPR.
+Within 18 to 24 months of obtaining your Florida license, you must complete a 45-hour Florida post-licensing course, pass a course test, and submit your completion records to the Florida DBPR.

 This initial renewal must be completed, or you will lose your license.
 Subsequent renewals will still require that you take continuing education classes.